History of Rochester, New York: Post-war industrial boom

-By the middle of the 1890s no less than five freight and passenger railroads were servicing the city and each had a separate station.
-This provided Rochester with ample transportation but services continued to expand with the arrival of inter-urban electric railroads such as the Rochester, Lockport and Buffalo Railroad and the Rochester, Syracuse and Eastern Rapid Railroad which began to service Rochester during the early 20th century.
+By the mid-1890s, five freight and passenger railroads served the city, each with a separate station.
+Transportation services expanded further with the arrival of inter-urban electric railroads such as the Rochester, Lockport and Buffalo Railroad and the Rochester, Syracuse and Eastern Rapid Railroad in the early 20th century.
 The Lehigh Valley Railroad's station and the former Buffalo, Rochester and Pittsburgh Railway terminal are the only surviving stations built by these railroads.

-In addition, Rochester was home of the Cunningham automobile, a pioneering vehicle produced by carriage maker James Cunningham, Son and Company.
-Like many early companies, production was small, only about 400 units a year, including hearses, all designed by Volney Lacey.
+Rochester was also the home of the Cunningham automobile, produced by carriage maker James Cunningham, Son and Company.
+Production was small, approximately 400 units per year, including hearses, all designed by Volney Lacey.